mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 #### Downloading and configuring JMeter

-Download JMeter from [this link](https://downloads.apache.org//jmeter/binaries/apache-jmeter-5.3.zip) (Requires Java 8+), and install it in you computer.
-Once installed, all you need to do is go the /Bin folder and find the JMeter windows batch file (JMeter.bat), as soon as you double click on the .bat file, a command prompt window will popup; this is the command prompt through which JMeter will run.
-After a second the JMeter UI will popup, this UI is what you are going to use to create a Test Plan.
+1. Download JMeter from [this link](https://downloads.apache.org//jmeter/binaries/apache-jmeter-5.3.zip) (Requires Java 8+), and install it in you computer.
+2. Find the JMeter windows batch file (JMeter.bat) in the /Bin folder.
+Double click the .bat file.
+A command prompt window will open.
+JMeter will run on this window.
+Also, the JMeter UI is shown.
+You will use this UI to create a Test Plan.

 #### Creating a JMeter Test Plan